qgis/QGIS-Documentation/source/docs/user_manual/print_composer/atlas_generation.rst

 -----------------------------

 There are several places where you can use a |mIconDataDefine| :sup:`Data Defined Override` button to override the selected setting.
-These options are particularly usefull with Atlas Generation.
+These options are particularly useful with Atlas Generation.

 For the following examples the `Regions` layer of the |qg| sample dataset is used and selected for Atlas Generation.